Springe direkt zu Inhalt

 Program in German and partially in English

 Our scientific teams comprises people from around the globe.
-On your tour through our department, you will experience a spirit of international teamwork and can have scientific conversations, eighter in German or English.
+On your tour through our department, you will experience a spirit of international teamwork and can have scientific conversations, either in German or English.

-The world of physics: artificial photosynthesis, climate research and aerosols
+The world of physics: artificial photosynthesis, climate research, quantum physics and science education

 We would like not only to present our research fields but also to show why research in the natural sciences provides the impetus for numerous new areas of application - energy technology, climate research, medical applications or nanotechnology.